Try it now: Open the — run real Git commands in your browser with live commit graphs. No install required.

 The Golden Rule of Rebasing: Never rebase a public branch (one your team is also using), as it rewrites history.

 VS Code supports both approaches.
 Use the ... menu in Source Control → "Pull (Rebase)" to rebase instead of merge when pulling.
-For merging, use the Command Palette (Cmd+Shift+P) → "Git: Merge Branch..." and select the branch to merge.
+For merging, use the Command Palette (Cmd+Shift+P / Ctrl+Shift+P) → "Git: Merge Branch..." and select the branch to merge.

 Tip

-The AI-First Developer's Choice: Since your experiment branch is your private sandbox, rebase is preferred to keep it clean before creating a PR.
+The AI-First Developer's Choice: Since your experiment branch is your private playground, rebase is preferred to keep it clean before creating a PR.
 It avoids cluttering the PR with "I merged main" commits.

 Try It: Merge vs. Rebase